IN PROGRESS: Several portrait busts, delivered as completed. Please see portrait pages.

 Photographs of the following contracts can be seen on the Commissioned work pages

 2016: Karmøy Kommunes Cultural Award for Ole Leirvåg.
-A portrait of Ole, and his tandom bike, used for a world-wide treck to meet leaders at the highest level and discuss world peace and the work against terrorism.
-The back wheel of the bike, has a globe modelled into it symbolize this trip.
+A portrait of Ole, and his tandom bike, used for a world-wide trekk to meet leaders at the highest level and discuss world peace and the work against terrorism.
+The back wheel of the bike, has a globe modeled into it to symbolize this trip.
 Since loosing his sight, Ole has worked for improved conditions for the impoverished and for handicapped individuals.
 He also received the King's medal (Kongens Fortjeneste Medal i sølv) the same day.

 2016: Monument for the popular Norwegian psalm writer, Trygve Bjerkrheim.
-Portrait relief in bronze for his obelix which stands in the heart of Bjerkreim, next to his childhood home, the local church and on the same spot as the previous local prayer house.
+Portrait relief in bronze for his obelisk which stands in the heart of Bjerkreim, next to his childhood home, the local church and on the same spot as the previous local prayer house.

 2014/15: Wreath design for Pam's parents' gravestone in Colorado, USA.
 Engraved in granite.
-Thirteen flowers to depict, as Pam's Mother said, "A union of two with eleven blessings."
+Thirteen flowers to depict, as Pam's Mother said, "A union of two with eleven blessings (children)."
 The flowers, all gardenias, the type of flower that was used during their period of courting and wedding, comes in many varieties.
 Blossoms were chosen that matched the personalities of the eleven children.
-The ribbon in the drawing was taken from photos of her wedding bouquet.
+The ribbon in the drawing was taken from photos of her mother's wedding bouquet.

 2013: Contracted for design of a gravestone to compliment the interests, religion and life of the recipient.
 The result: a black marble stone with an engraved pattern and adorned with 5 custom-designed bronze reliefs.
 The result was both unique and personal.
 Norway